Emblem21-OpenSource/flownote/README.md

 ```

-In this example, we assume that all Nodes are predefined with predefined Actions.
-This example will establish a Flow that can be reached via a `GET /click` Request.
-The Flow starts with `getClick`, which gets click data from the input pipe.
-That data is then passed to the `extractXY` via a `StandardChannel`.
-These connected Nodes are stored into a `clickEndpoint` variable.
-From there, we use an `xyChannel` to attach the `movePlayer` Node to `extractXY` (at the end of `clickEndpoint`). `xyChannel` has retry options and the `movePlayer` has an asterik, which means it is to act as a `Milestone` since it is committing changes to a player's location.
-Additionally, we would also like to handle any BoundaryErrors `extractXY` can generate, so we use a `BoundaryError` Channel to connect the `extractXY` Node to the `displaySyntaxError` Node.
-Finally, we attach the clickEndpoint to the clickFlow and expose the clickFlow to `GET /click` Requests.

-In four lines of code, we can orchestrate multiple functions together with retry functionality, error handling, sane transactional persistence, and expose them for usage very easily.
-As a Request moves through Nodes and Channels and Milestones and its values are `set`, the output pipe of the Application will emit JSONs of all Event Progression.
+In nine lines of code, we can orchestrate multiple functions together with retry functionality, error handling, sane transactional persistence, and expose them for usage very easily.
+As a Request moves through Nodes and Channels and Milestones and its values are `set`, the output stream of the Application will emit JSONs of all Event Progression.

 ## _Future_